Next: srfi list spec delete, Previous: srfi list spec filter, Up: srfi list spec [Index]

 car is x, where the sublists of list are the non–empty lists

-for i less than the length of
+returned by (drop list i) for i less than the length of

 list.
-If x does not occur in list, then #f
+If x does not occur in list, then #f is

 returned.

-to compare x with the elements of
+memq uses eq? to compare x with the elements of

-list, while memv uses eqv?
+list, while memv uses eqv?, and member uses

 Examples:

-is extended from its R5RS definition to allow the
+member is extended from its R5RS definition to allow the

 client to pass in an optional equality procedure = used to compare